 As simple as the Osgood shirt (see number 4) but with added pride and emotion, this bright red garment with three lions resplendent over the heart is the only shirt that England have won a major football tournament in, and it doesn’t look like anybody will be taking that accolade away from it anytime soon.
 One of the best-selling retro shirts on the market, it’s almost impossible to wear it without thinking that it might all be over (and confirming your suspicions a split second later). *Sob*.

 Few people alive today can remember a time when QPR were cool, but fashion is a fickle mistress and the current high street trend for all things hooped and nautical means that this jersey is about as hip as it gets in the UK this season.
 Back in 1974, the Super Hoops were preparing for a brief spell in the sun – Dave Sexton led them to second place in the First Division the following year – though the clouds gathered again soon enough.
 In fact, topping this list may be the height of QPR’s achievements, so we implore you – no sniping please.
 Let them have their fifteen minutes under the nation’s adoring gaze.

-Retro strips are available from a large number of online outfitters, but decent discounts and add-ons can often be found on the Sports Direct t-shirts page.
+Retro strips are available from a large number of online outfitters, but decent discounts and add-ons can often be found at Sports Direct: http://www.sportsdirect.com/football-shirts.
 The run on vintage QPR kits starts here!